-The greatest concern for environmental contamination is if spent phosphine residues (usually containing 3% - 5% phosphine) are not properly managed for disposal.
+The greatest concern for environmental contamination is if spent aluminum phosphide residues (usually containing 3% - 5% phosphine) are not properly managed for disposal.
 In addition, dispersal of phosphine gas from the site could impact non-target organisms.
 As such, mitigation to limit environmental contamination is needed.

-Issue 6: Poor practices in transport, storage, and disposal of fumigants are a concern for human health (see Annex J, photos 11 and 22).
+Issue 6: Poor practices in transport, storage, and disposal of fumigants are a concern for human health